TomatenKuchenDEV/docs/docs/serverstats.md

 ### Visibility

 You change change the visibility of the statistics.
-You can choose from `Public`, `Only Members` and `Disabled`.
+You can choose from "Public", "Only Members" (only server members) and "Disabled".

-Note that "Only Members" and "Disabled" will disable tracking of message statistics (amount of messages per day & of active chatters).
+Note that "Only Members" and "Disabled" will disable tracking of message statistics (amount of messages & of active chatters).

 ### Excluded channels